The Facts about the Types of Fat

 You probably grew up hearing that fat is bad for you.
 But now, that opinion has changed.
 The idea that fat is bad originated in the 1940’s when a few studies showed a correlation between high-fat diets and high-cholesterol levels.
 These results lead to the idea that low-fat diets are better.
 By the 1980’s, this idea was widely accepted across the United States.

-However, the 1980’s was the decade that leads to what is commonly called the obesity epidemic.
+However, the 1980’s was the decade that lead to what is commonly called the obesity epidemic.

 So, what happened?
 Low-fat diets were supposed to improve health but the opposite happened.